lbdeoliveira/msds610_code_presentation/README.md

 ```
 ![R2 Histogram](https://github.com/lbdeoliveira/msds610_code_presentation/blob/master/assets/images/R2_Histogram.png)

 From the above output, we can see that boostrapping can work even if the histogram (sampling distribution) is not a symmetric normal distribution.
-In fact, tt does not even have to be normal!
+In fact, it does not even have to be normal!
 You just need the percentile values to calculate confidence intervals or perform hypothesis testing.

 ### Summary
 1. Bootstrapping work wells for **very small sample sizes**